croservices/cro/docs/index.md

 ## Beyond The Basics

 Ready to dig a deeper?
-These articles explain the Cro design and structure, as well as covering some more advanced topics.
+These articles explain the Cro design and structure, as well as covering some more advanced topics:

 * [The Cro Approach](docs/approach)
 * [Module Structure](docs/module-structure)